Table of Contents

 Term life insurance does not impact Medicaid eligibility, as it is not counted towards the asset limit.
 This type of insurance policy provides coverage for a limited time, which may be as short as one year and as long as 30 years.
 If the policyholder dies within the designated coverage period, a death benefit will be paid out to the beneficiaries.
 If the policyholder does not pass away while the policy is in effect, the policy expires and no benefit is paid out.
 Term life insurance does not accumulate a cash value, which means the policy cannot be cashed out and has no value to the policyholder.
 This is why it is exempt from Medicaid’s asset limit.

 Whole life insurance can impact Medicaid eligibility.
 This type of permanent life insurance policy provides coverage for the entirety of a person’s life and pays out a death benefit to the beneficiaries when the policyholder passes away.
 With whole life insurance policies, a cash value is accrued, which means that policyholders are able to take a loan out against the cash value or “cash out” (terminate) their policy altogether.
 Since policyholders can take cash from their existing policy, it is not exempt from Medicaid’s asset limit.
-However, this is not entirely true, as these policies are exempt up to a certain face value.
-(The exemption amount varies by state).
-Therefore, depending on the face value of one’s whole life insurance policy, it can cause Medicaid ineligibility.
+However, this is not entirely true, as these policies are exempt up to a certain face value, which is state-specific.
+Depending on the face value of one’s whole life insurance policy, it can cause Medicaid ineligibility.

 Medicaid’s Asset Limit

-In order for a senior to be eligible for long-term care Medicaid, there are functional and financial requirements one must meet.
-(Learn more about Medicaid eligibility).
+For a senior to be eligible for long-term care Medicaid, there are functional and financial requirements that must be met.
 For the purposes of this article, it’s important to note that Medicaid has an asset limit, which varies by the state in which one lives.
-For example, for single applicants, Connecticut has an asset limit of $1,600, New York allows up to $15,750, and New Hampshire has an asset limit of $2,500.
+For example, for single applicants, Connecticut has an asset limit of $1,600, New York allows up to $15,900, and New Hampshire has an asset limit of $2,500.
 However, as a general rule of thumb, most states have an asset limit of $2,000.
+See state specific asset limits and learn more about Medicaid eligibility.

 Several assets are not counted towards the asset limit.
 In other words, they are exempt.
-This generally includes one’s home and household items, a vehicle, and personal items.
-As mentioned previously, not all life insurance policies are considered countable assets, and even those that are, they are exempt up to a certain cash value.
+This generally includes one’s primary home and household items, a vehicle, and personal items.
+Not all life insurance policies are counted as assets.
+Those that are countable are exempt up to a certain cash value.

 Exemption of Death Benefit / Face Value

-Most states have established that whole life insurance policies are exempt up to $1,500 in face value.
-However, some states allow a higher face value exemption.
-While California and Ohio have a $1,500 face value exemption, Florida allows a higher exemption amount of $2,500, and North Carolina allows up to $10,000.
+While most states have established that whole life insurance policies are exempt up to $1,500 in face value, some states allow a higher face value exemption.
+For example, Florida allows an exemption up to $2,500, Alabama up to $5,000, and North Carolina up to $10,000.

-If a life insurance policyholder has a face value over the exemption amount, the cash value of the policy is not exempt from Medicaid’s asset limit.
-Said another way, if the face value (death benefit) of the policy is over the limit in the state in which one lives, the cash value of the policy will be added to one’s countable assets.
-On the other hand, if the face value of the policy is under the exemption limit, the life insurance policy is exempt (not counted) from Medicaid’s asset limit.
+If a life insurance policyholder has a face value (death benefit) over the exemption amount in the state in which they reside, the cash value of the policy is not exempt from Medicaid’s asset limit.
+This means the cash value of the policy will be added to one’s countable assets.
+If the face value of the policy is under the exemption limit, the life insurance policy is exempt (not counted) from Medicaid’s asset limit.

 Bill lives in Illinois and has a whole life insurance policy that has a face value of $1,200 and a $500 cash surrender value.
 The exemption amount for whole life insurance policies is $1,500 in Illinois.
 Therefore, Bill’s life insurance policy is not counted towards Medicaid’s asset limit.